JWalshe86/Nags-With-Notions2.0/README.md

 ## BUGS OR ERRORS 🐛 😵// Issues which take me more than 2 hours to solve

+1. Getting the site deployed to Heroku from windows was very challenging.
+It probably took me 3 days and I almost gave up.
+Gunicorn doesn't work well with Windows.
+I was also using vscode which meant Code Institue support was compromised as they used codeanywhere.
+Eventually I came across waitress server.
+Using a combination of both stackoverflow and youtube I figured out how to get the procfile correct.
+Adding 'web: waitress-serve --port=$PORT nags_with_notions.wsgi:application' worked.
+The '--port=$PORT" was the biggest factor in getting the site deployed.
+I found this on an obscure youtube video.
+I was very grateful for the person who created that content.

+2. I was unable to get users content to stay specific to their logins.
+For example, if one user added a booking, this new booking could be seen by all users.
+The solution involved changing all my functions in views, to classes.
+I was then able to import django views, which did alot of the work behind then scenes and enabled me to compartmentalize user data.
+It also allowed me to import success messages.

+3. Getting images to upload when creating an event was challenging.
+It involved using whitenoise.
+It also involved figuring out how to get the path to correct correctly.
+A default path from the root had to be configured in settings.py.
+This took alot of trial and error but eventually it worked.

+4. During lighthouse testing I couldn't get the hero image to load under 5 seconds.
+However, in reality the image appears to load straight away.
+That said after alot of trial and error I was able to get the image to render in under a second on lighthouse but then it would increase again.
+I think it may be due to internet connection.
+I still haven't figured this out fully.

 ## Testing

 ### Feature Testing